 The ESM continuously improves the management of risk.
 Staff at all levels continuously seek ways to improve efficiency and quality of risk management at the ESM.

-The ESM annually conducts a risk and compliance framework review in order to (re)assess the current state and progress of risk management, and to identify measures for improvement.
+The Risk division annually conducts a review of the risk management framework in order to (re)assess the current state and progress of risk management, and to identify measures for improvement.